SafeAgentBench: A Benchmark for Safe Task Planning of Embodied LLM Agents: Introduction

-In this work, we introduce \textbf{SafeAgentBench}, a novel safety-aware benchmark for embodied LLM agents in task planning.
-Our goal is to provide a comprehensive and reliable approach to assess the safety awareness and planning capabilities of embodied LLM agents when confronted with potentially hazardous tasks.
-To achieve this, we present the inaugural dataset of 750 embodied tasks, where each task simulates a unique scenario that a user may request an embodied robot to execute in real-world.
-This data consists of 450 tasks with various safety hazard issues and 300 corresponding safe tasks as a control group.
+\textbf{Dataset.} We present executable and diverse dataset for safety-aware evaluation, consisting of 750 embodied tasks in a simulated environment, where each task simulates a unique scenario that a user may request an embodied robot to execute in real-world.
+This dataset consists of 450 tasks with various safety hazard issues and 300 corresponding safe tasks as a control group.
 It covers 10 common risks to humans and property, and also includes three distinct categories of tasks: detailed tasks, abstract tasks, and long-horizon tasks.
-These three categories are intended to probe potential safety issues across varying task lengths and levels of abstraction.
-As a compact and well-curated testbed, this dataset can efficiently expose various safety risks of embodied agents.
+These three categories are intended to probe potential safety issues across a spectrum of hazard types (both implicit and explicit), varying task lengths and levels of abstraction.
+As a compact and well-curated testbed, this dataset efficiently expose a wide spectrum of safety vulnerabilities in embodied agents.

-To enable embodied agents to perform various tasks, we further develope \textbf{SafeAgentEnv}, an embodied environment based on AI2-THOR \cite{kolve2017ai2} and our low-level controller.
-SafeAgentEnv supports multiple agents existing in an embodied scene, each capable of executing 17 distinct high-level actions—surpassing all current benchmarks built on simulation platforms, to the best of our knowledge.
-Furthermore, SafeAgentEnv leverages a new low-level controller to execute each task in a detailed level.
-Compared to existing embodied environments in other benchmarks, such as ALFRED\cite{shridhar2020alfred} and ALFWorld\cite{shridhar2020alfworld}, it can facilitate the execution of tasks without fixed format and support a broad spectrum of embodied LLM agents.
+\textbf{Embodied environment.} To enable embodied agents to perform various tasks, we further develop \textbf{SafeAgentEnv}, an embodied environment based on AI2-THOR \citep{kolve2017ai2} and our low-level controller.
+SafeAgentEnv supports multiple agents existing in an embodied scene, each capable of executing 17 distinct high-level actions.
+Furthermore, SafeAgentEnv leverages a new low-level controller to execute each task on a detailed level.
+Compared to existing embodied environments in other benchmarks, such as ALFRED\citep{shridhar2020alfred} and ALFWorld\citep{shridhar2020alfworld}, it can facilitate the execution of tasks without fixed format and support a broad spectrum of embodied LLM agents.

-To evaluate the task planning performance of embodied agents, we consider both task-execution-based and LLM-based evaluation methods.
-Unlike previous benchmarks\cite{choi2024lota,li2023behavior} that evaluate the agent's performance through only task execution, we further propose a LLM-based evaluation method from the semantic perspective.
+\textbf{Evaluation methods.} To evaluate the task planning performance of embodied agents, we consider both task-execution-based and LLM-based evaluation methods.
+Unlike previous benchmarks\citep{choi2024lota,li2023behavior} that evaluate the agent's performance by checking the environment state from the execution perspective, we further propose a LLM-based evaluation method from the semantic perspective.
 Our approach not only handles tasks with multiple possible outcomes, but also overcomes the interference of the simulator's defects, such as limited object states and unstable physics engines.